MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-update-servers.md

 2. In **Baselines**, click the baseline you want to use.
 3. Click **Home** > **Properties** > **Updates** for the baseline.
 In **Updates**, add or remove baselines as required.
 To ensure all security updates are remediated don't remove anything.
 4. Click **Assignment Scope**, and select the host groups, clusters, standalone servers, and infrastructure servers to add to the baseline.
 Or click **All Hosts** to add all.

-**Note** that VMM Patching does not support Storage Spaces Direct clusters (either hyper-converged or disaggregated) and trying to patch these using VMM may cause data loss.
+**Note** that you cannot update servers part of a Storage Spaces Direct cluster (either hyper-converged or disaggregated) using VMM and trying to patch these using VMM may cause data loss.

 ### Assign servers to a custom baseline